-The receiving is ended by clearing SIOS to "0" or setting SIOINH to "1" in buffer full interrupt service program.
+The receiving is ended by clearing SIOS to "0" or setting SIOINH to in buffer full interrupt service program.
+When SIOINH is set the receiving is immediately ended SIOF is cleared to "0".

 When SIOS is cleared, the current data are transferred to the buffer in 4-bit or 8-bit blocks.
 The receiving mode ends when the transfer is completed.
 SIOF is cleared to "0" when receiving is ended and thus can be sensed by program to confirm that receiving has ended.

 If it is necessary to change the number of words in external clock operation, SIOS should be cleared to "0" then BUF must be rewritten after confirming that SIOF has been cleared to "0".

-If it is necessary to change the number of words in internal clock, during automatic-wait operation which occurs after completion of data receive, BUF must be rewritien before the received data is read out.
+If it is necessary to change the number of words in internal clock, during automatic-wait operation which occurs after completion of data receive, BUF must be rewritten before the received data is read out.

 Note: The buffer contents are lost when the transfer mode is switched.
-If it should become necessary to switch the transfer mode, end receiving by clearing SIOS to "0", read the
+If it should become necessary to switch the transfer mode, end receiving by clearing SIOS to "0", read the last data and then switch the transfer mode.